polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ![Generating your backend](https://servergardens.files.wordpress.com/2021/04/generator.png)

+As you generate your backend you will notice that Magic says something like _"xxx LOC generated"_.
+This number is the lines of code that Magic automatically generated for you, and depends upon your database and its number of tables.
+A small database such as babelfish will typically only generate some 3-400 hundred lines of code - While a larger database might generate tens of thousands of lines of code for you.

 ## Playing with our CRUD endpoints

-After doing the above, Magic will have created a bunch of Hyperlambda files for you in your _"/modules/xxx"_ folder, where _"xxx"_ is your database name.
+After having done the above, Magic will have created a bunch of Hyperlambda files for you in your _"/modules/xxx"_ folder, where _"xxx"_ is your database name.
 Open the _"Files"_ menu item in your dashboard, and take a look at this folder.
 These files will wrap all the 4 main CRUD operations towards your tables, in addition to a count endpoint.
-This structure should resemble the following.
+The structure should resemble the following.

 * Create - _"xxx.post.hl"_ - Allows you to create new records